Monte Alto culture

 Monte Alto is an archaeological site on the Pacific Coast in what is now Guatemala.

 History

 Located 20 km southeast from Santa Lucía Cotzumalguapa in Escuintla, Monte Alto was occupied as early as 1800 BC, but has a fairly light presence – less than either El Bálsamo or Los Cerritos Sur located about 10 km west and east of Monte Alto respectively.
 During the Late Preclassic (400 BC to AD 200), Monte Alto became a regional center.

 The site has 45 major structures, the tallest being a 20 m high pyramid.
-The Monte Alto Culture is one of the oldest in Mesoamerica and perhaps predating the Olmec.
+The Monte Alto Culture is one of the oldest in Mesoamerica and perhaps predates the Olmec.

 There is also a substantial Early Classic occupation but it is largely localized at Structure 6, a large platform located well to the northeast.

 Art

 Although Monte Alto is noted for its sculptures (heads and potbellies), more than a dozen tabular shaped stone stelae were found as well as three stone altars.

 Two general styles of sculpture are found at the Monte Alto site, one representing a human head, and the other, a human body.
 Since both the heads and the bodies are rather crudely shaped from large, rounded basaltic boulders, the subjects have a decidedly corpulent appearance.
 Because they seem to be male figures, they have been termed "potbellies" in the archaeological literature.